-Section 58 (Execution of security documents): sets the rules for signing any security documents granted by the first nation.
+Section 59 (Execution of Security Documents): sets the rules for signing any security documents granted by the First Nation.

-Subsection (1): requires all security documents granted by the first nation (other than those issued in respect of local revenues) to be signed by two persons - a councillor named by the council and either the senior manager or the senior financial officer.
+Subsection (1): requires all security documents granted by the First Nation (other than those issued in respect of local revenues) to be signed by two persons - a councillor named by the council and either the chief administrative officer or the director of finance.

-Subsection (2): requires all security documents granted by the first nation in respect of local revenues to be signed by two persons - a councillor named by the council and the tax administrator.
+Subsection (2): requires all security documents granted by the First Nation in respect of local revenues to be signed by two persons - a councillor named by the council and the tax administrator.